HISTORY OF FIVE ELEMENTS

 - Water extinguishes Fire

-Our Talent Analysis follows these principles, by generating the values of each element from your date and time of birth, and applying corresponding values and characters to it, results in a very detailed blueprint of human nature and abilities.
+Our analysis follows these principles, by generating the values of each element from your date and time of birth, and applying corresponding values and characters to it, results in a very detailed blueprint of human nature and abilities.

 To learn more about each element, please visit links below: